Introduction to Directory Services

 The domain refers to an area within a network containing computers and user accounts.
 It serves as a boundary for security and administrative control.

-Within each domain, directory servers centralizes all network resources for authentication and authorization purposes.
-If we wish to further divide a company domain into separate "departments," we will need Organizational Units (OUs) to organize resources and apply policies specific to each department.
+Within each domain, directory servers centralize all network resources for authentication and authorization purposes.
+If we wish to further divide a company domain into separate "departments," we will need Organizational Units (OUs) and apply policies specific to each department.

 User Authentication